leavitn/EchoServer/README.md

 Basic telnet echo server implementation in elixir from: http://blog.oestrich.org/2017/07/using-ranch-with-elixir/

-To start navigate to the folder and type the following:
+To start navigate to the folder in your terminal and type the following:

 > iex -S mix
 > EchoServer.start